kyo1337/createspotify/README.md

 - git clone https://github.com/kyo1337/createspotify
 - cd createspotify
 <br>{ we just use the simple method by using the domain from sgb.or.id }
+- cd simple
+- php create.php
+<br>{ and follow the instructions below }

+# Thanks For
+SGB-TEAM and all member for the spotify script